-Blueberry lemon scones are layers of buttery pastry and bursting with fresh blueberries and lemon zest flavor making them the BEST blueberry scone you will ever eat!
+Blueberry lemon scones are full of layers of buttery pastry and bursting with fresh blueberries and lemon zest flavor making them the BEST blueberry scone you will ever eat!

 What Can You Add to Scones